Leon’s no gem – that’s what we love about it

 That is not to say that there is nothing for tourists to do in Leon.
 There are plenty of tourist activities – and original ones at that: the volcano boarding, cooking at an indigenous family’s house, even attending a cock fight, if that’s your thing.
 Stalls on the main plaza sell tourist trinkets and there are hopping hostels like ViaVia and Bigfoot in addition to a few finer hotels throughout town.
 Leon is the perfect place to hang back for a few days to take the city in, enjoy good food and see what it means to be Nicaraguan.

-Our suggestions on what to do in Leon
+What to do in Leon Nicaragua

-Enjoy the views
+Enjoy the views over Leon

 Had a taxi driver not told us about the roof of Leon’s cathedral, we would have never known you can climb up.
 The cathedral is Central America’s biggest, and $2 gets you up to the roof to see some amazing views of the city and the dynamic volcano chain surrounding it.